WebQA: Multihop and Multimodal QA: Results Analysis

 \section{Results \& Analysis}

-Below we present an results and analysis of our baselines' performance on \data{}.
-Notationaly, we use VLP to represent the standard model trained on full data.
-In order to reveal gains and losses resulted from combined training (complexity of presenting models with data from both modalities), we include \VLPi{} and \VLPt, which are two modality-specific models trained on image- or text-based queries only.
-Besides, we include a QA baseline trained and tested with question-only input to investigate how effectively VLP uses the sources.
-The main results are reported in Table \ref{tb:Main}.

-VLP scores 22.61 on the proposed metric when evaluated end-to-end.
+Below we present results and analysis of our baselines' performance on \data{}.
+We include question-only baselines for both VLP and PICa to investigate how effectively models use the sources.
+VLP scores 22.6 on the proposed metric when evaluated end-to-end (Table \ref{tb:Main}).
 Modest improvement can be achieved by knowing the gold sources, showing room for growth on retrieval correctness.
-We observe that the latest best-performing visual encoder, VinVL, does not lead to noticeable gains.
+We observe that the latest best-performing visual encoder, VinVL, does not lead to significant gains.
 This may support the argument that the missing aspects from the status quo are more reflected in cross-modal information sharing than in the imperfection of uni-modal representations.
-We show that human can perform our task with ease (i.e. achieving >94 $\mathbf{Acc}$ and >55 $\mathbf{FL}$) computed via cross-evaluation on six references provided by different annotators to prove robustness and consensus.
+PICa achieves a large gain over VLP.
+Promising as it is, we later show that, while pursuing the benefits of scaling up is one thing, there is still a lot remaining to be done to combat the diminishing returns involved with scale \cite{abnar2021exploring}.
+We show that humans can perform our task with ease (i.e. achieving $>$94 $\mathbf{Acc}$ and $>$55 $\mathbf{FL}$) computed via cross-evaluation on multiple (3-6) references provided by different annotators to prove robustness and consensus.
 While models' $\mathbf{FL}$ scores are high, reaching human-level accuracy is not within sight.